Skip to content

 - How well do the ML models based on synthetic data keep up with ML models based on real data?

-**General validation of synthetic data technique**
+**Validation of synthetic data techniques**

 <img src="/images/2025-02-16-synthetic-data-using-kfp/image-2.png" width="800">